awslabs/pg-collector/README.md

 ## PG Collector output

 ### Report name:
-PG Collector script will generate HTML file using the following naming convention pg_colletcor_[DB Name]-[timestamp].html .
+PG Collector script will generate HTML file using the following naming convention pg_collector_[DB Name]-[timestamp].html .

 [DB Name] : is the database name that you are connected to.